 The cosmetics department includes all of the cosmetics manufacturing processes with their associated VOC and particulate emissions.
-This department has two (2) pulse jet dust collectors; one (1) is internally vented and one (1) is externally vented.
-Both systems were observed during the inspection and appeared to be properly operating.
+This department has two (2) pulse jet dust collectors located on the second floor of the building; one (1) is internally vented and one (1) is externally vented.
+The systems were observed during the inspection and appeared to be properly operating.

-Mark and Dave joined Ms. Campbell-Jones and KD for the tour of this department.
-At the time of the inspection, Access was making several different products including creams and mouthwash.
-In total there are 14 production lines, but only a handful of them were operating at that time of the inspection.
-Many of the processes start on the top floor of the building and are mixed and processed on their way down to the bottom floor where the packaging takes place.
-Different mixing rooms and tanks are exhausted to one of the two dust collectors.
+At the time of the inspection, Access was making several different products including creams and toothpaste.
+In total there are 14 production lines on the main floor, but only a handful of them were operating at that time of the inspection.
+The process flows from a top down approach where the raw materials often in powder form, are mixed in mixing vessels and funneled down to the second floor for more processing and finally to the first floor where it is fully processed and packaged.
+KD did not observe all of the first-floor processing due to additional safety measures that were in place due to COVID-19.

+The different mixing stations, for which there are about eight (8) are exhausted to one of the two dust collectors.
 Dust collector #1 (internally vented) has a particulate limit of 0.01 lb. /1,000 lbs. of exhaust gas, while dust collector #2 (externally vented) has a particulate limit of 0.10 lb. /1,000 lbs. of exhaust gas.
-Dust Collector #1 had a pressure drop reading of 0.51" water column (WC), while Dust Collector #2 had a pressure drop reading of zero (0).
-KD did take note that even though the reading was zero (0), she could actively hear the pulsation of the collector.
+Compliance with these emission limits is demonstrated through stack testing, which is not being requested at this time, and proper operation of the dust collectors.
+Dust Collectors #1 and #2 both had a pressure drop readings of 1" water column (WC).
 Preventative Maintenance (PM) plans are required for both units.
 Access does regular PM's on the units to ensure proper operation; records for such maintenance are attached to this report.

 VOC emissions, which are not controlled, are limited to 12 tpy, per 12-month rolling time period.
-As of June 2018, the 12-month rolling VOC emissions were 2.14 tons.
+As of July 2020, the 12-month rolling VOC emissions were 3.7 tons.